 You can deduct your education expenses if those expenses are required for your employment or for your mentally or physically disabled child.

 If you regularly made charitable contributions prior to bankruptcy and expect to continue making those contributions, you can deduct them on the means test.
+(Get details on deducting charitable donations on the means test.)

 Care of elderly, chronically ill, or disabled

 You can deduct the amount you contribute towards the care of an elderly, chronically ill, or disabled family member or person in your household.
+(Learn more about ABLE contributions for a disabled child and the means test.)

 Expenses for special circumstances